What To Wear in Europe • Ultimate Packing List for Europe

 White Athletic Socks

 Europeans do not wear white socks or mid-calf socks with shorts.
-Try to wear patterns and black socks, or match your socks to your pants.
+Wear patterns and black socks, or match your socks to your pants.

 Final Packing Advice For Europe